A simple Steam platformer with graphics reminiscent of ancient consoles like the ATARI 2600 or the Commodore 64. What’s not to love?

 I’ve been a gamer since I was five years old, and I began with the NES.
 So, yeah, I’ve been in love with these retro games all my life.
 Stupid pun aside, I don’t mind playing NES, ATARI, Intellivision, or even those old gaming computers that people rarely hear of.

-So I got a nice little gem from Steam called LOVE, or LOVE+.
+So I got a nice little gem from Steam called LOVE, or LOVE+ since it’s technically an enhanced version of a 2008 game.
 It’s a very modest platformer created by indie developer Fred Wood with graphics that resemble that of the ATARI 2600.
 In fact, the look of it vaguely reminds me of a game called Mountain King.

 As for gameplay, you run and jump.
 Simpler than Super Mario Bros.